smoll/docker-jenkins-dood/README.md

   * [confidant](https://github.com/lyft/confidant)
   * [vault](https://github.com/hashicorp/vault)

+## Plugins
+Since there is no dependency resolution done by the plugin installer script, we need to figure out every single plugin that needs to be installed.
+The way I do this is:

+0. Manually install all the plugins that I want installed
+0. `grep -r "Short-Name: " /var/jenkins_home/plugins`
+0. Add the plugins from the list that I really want as `pluginx:latest` and their dependencies as: `plugindep` (without `:latest`) to `plugins.txt`.

 ## Structure
 I'm using `.shipwright.json` to organize shipping Docker images to the Docker Hub; it maps subdirectories to docker image names.
 It can also tag images by branch name, but I'm not using that feature -- I'm only pushing a new image once code is merged to `master`.